ishine/das/_sources/quick_start.md

 ## Initialize or edit song types
-Before you can annotate song, you need to register the sine and pulse song types for annotation. _DeepSS_ discriminates two principal categories of song types:
+Before you can annotate song, you need to register the sine and pulse song types for annotation. _DAS_ discriminates two principal categories of song types:
 - _Events_ are defined by a single time of occurrence.
 The aforementioned pulse song is a song type of the event category.
 - _Segments_ are song types that extend over time and are defined by a start and a stop time.
 The aforementioned sine song and the syllables of mouse and bird vocalizations fall into the segment category.